TomasPereira1904/Chatbot_Score_Essays/README.md

   - test_nlp.csv -> csv file used to paste the user's essay
   - Chatbot.py -> Python programme with the main functions of the chatbot
-  - random_forest_model.pk -> Regression Algorithm designed to predict the score of the essay
+  - random_forest_model.pk.zip -> Regression Algorithm designed to predict the score of the essay***
   - vectorizer.pk -> Tfidf Vectorizer, containing a pre-process of data structuring and cleaning

+*** Github capabilities of uploading files with more than 25MB created difficulties when uploading the model to the repository.

 # How to install and run Eusebio